blackboxlogic/OsmApiClient/README.md

 This is a simple C# client to allow using [OSM API](https://wiki.openstreetmap.org/wiki/API_v0.6) easily.

+To work with this project, you will need VisualStudio or VS Code.
+Pull requests are welcome.

 # Supported Opperations:
 - [x] GET /api/versions
 - [x] GET /api/capabilities